Students may major in French (Plan A major) or French and a second language (Plan B major).

 • At least two courses taken at the Trinity home campus.

-• At least two courses taken as part of an approved study-away program in France on French topics or language.
+• At least two courses taken as part of an approved study-away program in a francophone country, on French language or a topic related to francophone cultures.

 • At least one French course above FREN 202 taken at the Trinity home campus.